seal-hub/ACETON/README.md

 # ACETON

-This project contains a tool designed to automatically construct an energy test oracle for Android.
+This project contains an encoder-decoder model trained to automatically construct an energy test oracle for Android.

 ACETON components: